AndysRobotics/microFramework/README.md

 * data-if - used to display an element based on a condition met from `mfw.data` object
 * data-class - used to bind from `mfw.data` object to an elements class
 * data-class-if - used to give an element an additional class name based on a condition met from `mfw.data` object
+* data-switch - used to allow a DOM switch statement
+* data-case - element to show on a matched switch case
+* data-default - default element to display on unmatches switch cases

+---

 ### data-innerHtml